wall sculpture with automation

 variable dimension : 50 to 200 cm wide, 150 to 190 cm high, 150 cm deep

-- Quatre Révolucoeurs, curator : Ariane Plante, commissioned work from Grand Théâtre de Québec, presented in collaboration with Manif d’art 10 – La biennale de Québec, Quebec City (Quebec, Canada).
+- Quatre Révolucoeurs, curator : Ariane Plante,presented to StudioTelus du Grand Théâtre de Québec, in collaboration with Manif d’art 10 – La biennale de Québec, Quebec City (Quebec, Canada).

 Four Revoluhearts is a body of kinetic and light sculptures that evoke an intriguing polysemy arising from their formal and gestural kinship with the animal kingdom, the human body, and the invisible energy of the wind.
 Landry’s ritualized machines – dancing arms, winged creatures, aquatic beasts, veils wafting through the air – transmute the ordinary into the unreal.